Analysis of Massive MIMO-Enabled Downlink Wireless Backhauling for Full-Duplex Small Cells: System Model and Assumptions

 \subsection{Massive MIMO-enabled Backhaul Model}

-Each CN is equipped with $M$ antennas that serves the backhaul links of a maximum of $\mathcal{S}$ single-antenna SBSs.
-Each SBS serves one user at a time and each user device is equipped with one antenna.
-We refer to the massive MIMO regime as the case where $1 \ll \mathcal{S} \ll M$.
-During the training phase, each SBS sends a pre-assigned orthogonal pilot sequence to the CN which is estimated perfectly by the CN and the pilot sequence is not used by any other CN (i.e., no pilot contamination is assumed)\footnote{Some guidelines will be provided in Section~VII on how to incorporate the effect of interference due to pilot contamination.}.
-The channel estimation is facilitated by considering time division duplexing (TDD) at CNs such that the channel reciprocity is guaranteed.
+Each CN is equipped with $M$ antennas that serves the backhaul links of a maximum of $\mathcal{S}$ single-antenna SBSs. {Each SBS serves one user at a time and each user device is equipped with one antenna.} We refer to the massive MIMO regime as the case where $1 \ll \mathcal{S} \ll M$. {During the training phase, each SBS sends a pre-assigned orthogonal pilot sequence to the CN which is estimated perfectly by the CN and the pilot sequence is not used by any other CN (i.e., no pilot contamination is assumed)\footnote{{Some guidelines will be provided in Section~VII on how to incorporate the effect of interference due to pilot contamination.}}.} The channel estimation is facilitated by considering time division duplexing (TDD) at CNs such that the channel reciprocity is guaranteed.
 The maximum number of downlink backhaul data streams $\mathcal{S}$ per CN depends on the dimension of the uplink pilot field, which in turn determines the number of channel vectors that can be estimated and for which the downlink precoder can be calculated.

 Each CN serves its SBSs by using linear zero-forcing beamforming (LZFBF) with equal power per backhaul data stream.
-As such, in the massive MIMO regime, the effects of Gaussian noise and uncorrelated intra-cell interference disappear.
-The rates of backhaul links to different SBSs thus tend to concentrate on deterministic limits that are calculated using tools from asymptotic random matrix theory.
-In this paper, we use the following formula for the backhaul data rate in the link between a CN and a given SBS \cite{mimo2}:
+As such, in the massive MIMO regime, the effects of Gaussian noise and uncorrelated intra-cell interference disappear. {In this paper, massive MIMO is utilized at CNs to facilitate simultaneous backhaul transmissions to several SBSs on the same frequency channel.
+In particular, with the aid of massive MIMO and LZFBF, the interference among multiple backhaul streams of a CN is mitigated.
+However, due to this interference mitigation, the massive MIMO with LZFBF could possibly be more beneficial for IBFD SBSs as their both access/backhaul links are vulnerable to the backhaul transmissions.
+This is in contrast to OBFD SBSs where backhaul interference effects only the backhaul links (as can also be depicted from Fig.~1). } The rates of backhaul links to different SBSs thus tend to concentrate on deterministic limits that are calculated using tools from asymptotic random matrix theory.
+In this paper, we use the following formula for the backhaul data rate (in bps) in the link between a CN and a given SBS \cite{mimo2}: